Cuba People-to-People Educational Exchange

 - Every moment of this special itinerary is packed with memorable interactions with the local people

 Some places in the world are worth the wait.
 The romantic, rumba-infused Republic of Cuba is one of those places.
-Join Backroads for an eight-day Educational Exchange program on this enigmatic Caribbean Isle.
+Join Backroads for an eight-day People-to-People Cultural Exchange Program on this enigmatic Caribbean isle.
 Learn about its culture and history through meaningful interactions with community members, business leaders, artists and educators.
 Experience the land from the perspective of farmers and naturalists.
 And delve into Cuba's rich traditions of music and dance.
 Don't miss this opportunity to enjoy every imaginable occasion to interact and connect with the Cuban people.